Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 \subsection{RQ4: Sensitivity to Support Set Size}

 Table~\ref{tab:rq4} examines how the support size $|\mathcal N(t)|$ mediates the trade-off between approximation fidelity and retraining time cost.
-We use WKNN on MNIST and vary the support set size $|\mathcal{N}(t)|$.
-All methods are run until the identical stopping criterion in Eq.~\eqref{eqn:converge}; every metric reported below is measured at this common convergence point.
-Pearson~$r$ and Spearman~$\rho$ quantify correlation with Global-MC Shapley values, Acc@$x\%$ denotes test accuracy when training on the top-$x\%$ of data selected by each method, and Time reports the total running time in seconds required to reach convergence.
+We use WKNN on MNIST and vary the size of $|\mathcal{N}(t)|$.
+All methods are evaluated at the common convergence point (Eq.~\eqref{eqn:converge}).
+To assess downstream utility, we introduce Acc@$x\%$, denoting the test accuracy achieved when training on the top-$x\%$ of selected data.

-As $|\mathcal{N}(t)|$ increases, approximation fidelity improves as expected, with Pearson correlation rising by approximately 103\% from the smallest to the largest support.
+As $|\mathcal{N}(t)|$ increases, approximation fidelity improves, with Pearson correlation rising by approximately 103\% from the smallest to the largest support.
 Most gains are realized before $|\mathcal{N}(t)| = 10$, after which improvements plateau, consistent with Proposition~\ref{prop:approx-global}: the primary contributors enter the support early, and further expansion mainly reduces residual non-local effects with diminishing returns.
 Across all settings, LSMR-A remains more than three orders of magnitude faster than Global-MC.
 Although the coalition space scales as $2^{|\mathcal{N}(t)|}$, the number of model trainings and wall-clock time grow sublinearly, as both intra-support and inter-support reuse amortize computation across training and test points respectively.